dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-redshift.md

 <Lightbox src="/img/redshift_tutorial/images/cluster_overview.png" title="Available Redshift Cluster" />

 7. Click on `Query Data`.
 You can choose the classic query editor or v2.
-We will be using the v2 version for the purpose of this tutorial.
+We will be using the v2 version for the purpose of this guide.

 8. You may be asked to Configure account.
 For the purpose of this sandbox environment, we recommend selecting “Configure account”.

 9. Click on your cluster name in the list and fill out the credentials from the output of the stack.
 - Database: `dbtworkshop`
 - User Name: `dbtadmin`
-- Password: `Dbtadmin108!`
+- Password: *choose your own password and save it for later*

 <Lightbox src="/img/redshift_tutorial/images/redshift_query_editor.png" title="Redshift Query Editor v2" />